Parking Placards and Plates for Virginians with Disabilities

 Privacy for Placard Holders

-The name, birthdate and gender of the placard holder are not displayed on temporary and permanent placards issued after July 1, 2010.
+The name, birthdate and sex of the placard holder are not displayed on temporary and permanent placards issued after July 1, 2010.
 If you hold a temporary or permanent placard issued before July 1, 2010, you may use removable tape to cover your name and birthdate on your placard.
 You must remove the tape if requested by law enforcement.

 Returning the Placard: